LeipeLeon/blog/src/_posts/2022/11/strftime.net.md

 date:   2022-11-07 16:51:00 CES
 ---

-A nice tool for formatting times.
+A nice tool for constructing your time formatting.